mdn/content/files/en-us/web/javascript/reference/global_objects/json/index.md

 ### JavaScript and JSON differences

-JSON is a syntax for serializing objects, arrays, numbers, strings, booleans, and [`null`](/en-US/docs/Web/JavaScript/Reference/Operators/null).
+JSON is a syntax for serializing objects, arrays, numbers, strings, booleans, and {{jsxref("null")}}.
 It is based upon JavaScript syntax, but is distinct from JavaScript: most of JavaScript is _not_ JSON.
 For example:

 - Objects and Arrays
   - : Property names must be double-quoted strings; [trailing commas](/en-US/docs/Web/JavaScript/Reference/Trailing_commas) are forbidden.